The Building: Exterior

 Features of the Lincoln Memorial

 Architect Henry Bacon modeled the Lincoln Memorial after the Parthenon in Athens, Greece.
-Bacon felt that a memorial to a man who defended democracy should echo the birthplace of democracy.
-The towering memorial is 190 foot long, 120 foot wide, 99 foot tall and constructed with a Colorado-Yule marble.
+Bacon felt that a memorial dedicated to a man who defended democracy should echo the birthplace of democracy.
+The towering memorial is 190 feet long, 120 feet wide, 99 feet tall and constructed with a Colorado-Yule marble.

 The Lincoln Steps and Plaza